nunokaeru/unfuckify/README.md

 ## Usage

-To use just run pass `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON` to cmake when building the project you want to fix, and then run `unfuckify path/to/buildfolder/compile_commands.json` and either the name of a file or
-`--all` to fix all files in the project.
+1. You must first generate the `compile_commands.json` file in your C++ repository.
+This is generally done during your build step

+- In a CMake project compile with `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON`, this will usually create the file under your [build](https://cmake.org/cmake/help/latest/manual/cmake.1.html) directory.

+2. Either fix multiple files `unfuckify <file1> <file2> <file3>` or all files `unfuckify --all`.

+- `unfuckify` will use the first `compile_commands.json` it finds.
+Order is: current working directory, build folder then any subdirectory of build folder
+- You can pass in the file with `--compile-commands / -cc` or with `-b / --build-directory`

-By default it will write the fixed source to `foo.cpp-fixed`, pass `--replace` to replace the existing file.
+3. By default it will not overwrite the existing file, it will write the new source to `foo.cpp-fixed`, pass `--replace` to replace the existing file (TODO: default should not write to disk, instead just log the issue like clang).

-This uses libclang to parse and resolve the types, so if your project builds with clang this should work as well.

 ## Example